iioinc/iioScript/README.md

 In this code, `a` will be set to a random floating point number in between 1 and 10.

-The `random` function can also be used for colors.
+The `random` command can also be used for colors.

 ```
 var c = random color